The following articles were written by Dr. Marc Halpern

 External healing techniques help to heal the symptom but ignore the underlying cause.
 Healing the symptom has value, it alleviates suffering and should not be ignored, but it is limited.
 Unless the underlying cause within the person is corrected, soon the person will unconsciously create a new illness to take its place.

 I recall a patient I treated early in my career for stress induced headaches.
 I succeeded in alleviating this “symptom” with chiropractic care.
 He continued on with no internal change having been made.
 Years later, he died of a heart attack.
 Was this man really healed when he came to see me?
 I think not.
 His headache had been a smoke alarm warning him of a deeper fire.
-I unplugged the smoke alarm but in ignorance, allowed the fire to destroy his house.
+I unplugged the smoke alarm, but ignorantly allowed the fire to destroy his house.

-Have you ever wondered why we become sick or what is the ultimate cause of disease?
-These topics have been a personal interest for more than fifteen years and have led me to the study of several alternative health care systems including Chiropractic, Homeopathy, Chinese Medicine and Allopathic Medicine, in addition to Ayurvedic Medicine.
+Have you ever wondered why we become sick, or what the ultimate cause of disease is?
+These topics have been a personal interest for more than twenty-five years and have led me to the study of several alternative health care systems including Chiropractic, Homeopathy, Chinese Medicine, and Allopathic Medicine, in addition to Ayurvedic Medicine.

 Understanding the cause of disease is profound and yet simple.
 If we can understand the cause of disease then we can begin the process of determining the cure.
 Each system of conservative and alternative medicine has its own unique perception of the cause of disease.
 Based upon this perception, each system sets about to develop a cure.